sswahn/login/README.md

 ## Documentation

 ### `onSubmit` Callback Hook
 Each component (`Register`, `Login`, `ForgotPassword`, `ConfirmForgotPassword`) accepts an onSubmit prop, which should be a callback function.
 This function is triggered when the user submits the form, and it receives the form data as an argument.
-You can customize this function to handle the form submission, such as making API calls, validating data, etc.
+You can customize this function to handle the form submission, such as making API calls, additional validation, etc.

 ### Styling Overrides with className
 You can customize the appearance of each component by providing a className prop.
 This allows you to apply your own styles to the component.
 For example: